tempesta-tech/tempesta-test/README.md

 ## Setup

-To run requirements auto installation run setup.py from `tempesta-test` directopy.
+To run requirements auto installation run setup.py from `tempesta-test` directory.
 Some operations must be performed with root privileges.
 At the start, the script will ask for the sudo user’s password.

 ```sh
 python3 setup.py